Heidrick & Struggles International (NASDAQ:HSII) Posts Quarterly Earnings Results, Beats Estimates By $0.21 EPS

-Heidrick & Struggles International (NASDAQ:HSII) released its earnings results on Sunday.
-The business services provider reported $0.74 earnings per share for the quarter, beating the consensus estimate of $0.53 by $0.21, Fidelity Earnings reports.
-Heidrick & Struggles International had a negative net margin of 5.02% and a positive return on equity of 11.69%.
+Heidrick & Struggles International (NASDAQ:HSII) released its quarterly earnings results on Sunday.
+The business services provider reported $0.74 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.53 by $0.21, Fidelity Earnings reports.
+Heidrick & Struggles International had a positive return on equity of 11.69% and a negative net margin of 5.02%.

-The company also recently announced a quarterly dividend, which will be paid on Friday, May 21st.
-Stockholders of record on Friday, May 7th will be issued a dividend of $0.15 per share.
-This represents a $0.60 dividend on an annualized basis and a dividend yield of 1.46%.
-The ex-dividend date of this dividend is Tuesday, May 4th.
-Heidrick & Struggles International’s dividend payout ratio is currently 23.17%.
+The business also recently disclosed a quarterly dividend, which will be paid on Friday, May 21st.
+Investors of record on Friday, May 7th will be given a dividend of $0.15 per share.
+The ex-dividend date is Tuesday, May 4th.
+This represents a $0.60 dividend on an annualized basis and a yield of 1.45%.
+Heidrick & Struggles International’s dividend payout ratio (DPR) is 23.17%.

-Several brokerages have issued reports on HSII.
-Truist raised their price target on Heidrick & Struggles International from $40.00 to $45.00 in a report on Tuesday.
-Credit Suisse Group raised their price target on Heidrick & Struggles International from $27.00 to $33.00 and gave the company a “neutral” rating in a report on Tuesday.
-Zacks Investment Research downgraded Heidrick & Struggles International from a “strong-buy” rating to a “hold” rating in a report on Monday.
-Finally, Barrington Research raised their price target on Heidrick & Struggles International from $42.00 to $50.00 and gave the company an “outperform” rating in a report on Tuesday.
+A number of brokerages recently issued reports on HSII.
+Truist lifted their price target on shares of Heidrick & Struggles International from $40.00 to $45.00 in a research report on Tuesday.
+Zacks Investment Research lowered Heidrick & Struggles International from a “strong-buy” rating to a “hold” rating in a research report on Monday.
+Credit Suisse Group increased their target price on Heidrick & Struggles International from $27.00 to $33.00 and gave the stock a “neutral” rating in a research note on Tuesday.
+Finally, Barrington Research increased their price objective on shares of Heidrick & Struggles International from $42.00 to $50.00 and gave the company an “outperform” rating in a research report on Tuesday.

 Heidrick & Struggles International Company Profile